PySimpleGUI/PySimpleGUI/readme_creator/2_readme.md

 **`Note, event values can be None`**.
 The value for `event` will be the text that is displayed on the button element when it was created or the key for the button.
 If the user closed the window using the "X" in the upper right corner of the window, then `event` will be `None`.
 It is ***vitally*** ***important*** that your code contain the proper checks for None.

 For "persistent windows",  **always give your users a way out of the window**.
 Otherwise you'll end up  with windows that never properly close.
 It's literally 2 lines of code that you'll find in every Demo Program.
-While you're at it, make sure a `window.Close()` call is after your event loop so that your window closes for sure.
+While you're at it, make sure a `window.close()` call is after your event loop so that your window closes for sure.

 You can see in the results Popup window that the values returned are a dictionary.
 Each input field in the window generates one item in the return values list.
 Input fields often return a `string`.
 Check Boxes and Radio Buttons return `bool`.
 Sliders return float or perhaps int depending on how you configured it or which port you're using.